Red1144/VRChatAppi/README.md

 - Friend group entries are stacked vertically
 - Having the program idle for extended periods of time will give you invalid credentials error.
 This can be fixed by logging out and logging back in or restarting the program.
 - Error handling is nonexistent so if a page appears completely blank or the loading indicator is stuck it means something went wrong.
 Relogging may or may not fix the issue.
+- When you can't download an avatar the app says it's because of unknown reasons, the actual reason is because the avatar was not uploaded with future proofing on
+- Editing your avatar sometimes gives validation failed error.
+I have no idea what's causing it but trying again later should fix the issue
+- Trust system is not the same as in game

 # Disclaimer